bigdatavik/HEDIS-Quality-Dashboard/blog/BUSINESS_VALUE_BLOG.md

 The AI automatically calls `calculate_compliance_rate('CDC', 2025)` using the organization's official calculation logic.
 No Excel formulas.
 No room for interpretation. **One version of the truth.**

-**Potential Impact:** Eliminate compliance calculation errors (typically 5-7 per month at large payors)
+**Potential Impact:** Eliminate compliance calculation errors (typically 5-7 per month at large payers)

 #### 3. **Knowledge Assistant: Policy Intelligence**